Muyu-sudo/zhangyu1818/README.md

-# <Hello>你好👋, &nbsp;I'm ZHANGYU</Hello>
+# <Hello>你好👋, &nbsp;I'm MUYU</Hello>

-I'm a frontend developer from Chengdu, with a love for writing `code`.
-I post blogs on [zhangyu.dev](https://www.zhangyu.dev/).
+I'm a frontend developer from Chongqing, a lawyer.
+I post blogs on [muyu.dev](https://www.muyu.dev/).

-In my spare time, I learn `Three.js`.
-I try to write some English posts to level up my English, with the aim to work remotely in the future.
+In my spare time, I learn `comfyui`.
+In my spare time, I try to use AI to draw pictures in various styles, with the aim that I can learn to use AI to create pictures and videos by myself in the future.

-I also like skateboarding and skiing 🏂, but I don't do risky tricks.
+I also like to watch movies and listen to music .